ragng-dohng/cse15l-lab-reports/lab-2-report.md

     ![screenshot-1](screenshot-1.png)

-        - When the first string request `http://localhost:4000/add-message?s=My%20name` comes in, the 'handleRequest()' method is called taking in the url `new URI("http://localhost:4000/add-message?s=My%20name")`.
+        - When the first string request `http://localhost:4000/add-message?s=my%20name` comes in, the 'handleRequest()' method is called taking in the url `new URI("http://localhost:4000/add-message?s=my%20name")`.
     - The ArrayList 'str_list', initially empty, now has has its first element as parameter[1], extracted via `url.getQuery().split("=")` and the nested-if condition.
     - Note that the `url.getQuery()` extracts the part that follows the `?` (the query component) of the url and then the `split("=")` method splits into substrings whatever is separated by the `=`.
-    - In addition, because space characters are not allowed in urls, the path was auto-filled with the url-encoding for the space character `%20`, so that "My name" is interpreted as a single string.
+    - In addition, because space characters are not allowed in urls, the path was auto-filled with the url-encoding for the space character `%20`, so that "my name" is interpreted as a single string.

     ![screenshot-2](screenshot-2.png)

     - Similarly, the next string request `http://localhost:4000/add-message?s=is%20Linhsan` has `handlerequest()` with `new URI("http://localhost:4000/add-message?s=is%20Linhsan")` as input.
-    - The ArrayList `str_list` now has two elements: `["My name","is Linhsan"].
+    - The ArrayList `str_list` now has two elements: `["my name","is Linhsan"].
 All the elements of `str_list` is concatenated, each separated by a newline `\n`, in the variable `result` to be returned as a single output.

 *note: Screenshot below shows java commands to launch the server locally.
 Use Ctrl-C in the terminal to stop the server from running.*